The phrase “change is the essence of life” often is used to encourage people to accept changes that happened in their lives – or to solicit changes.

 There must be processes in the tree that prevent their wilting/decay.
 By picking the leaf we disconnected it from these processes.

 This is true for everything that lives.
 A piece of meat (flesh that was separated from a living animal) decays within hours.
 Flesh that is part of a living animal can be more than 100 years old, as evidenced by giant turtles and humans.

 Life performs decay prevention.

 How does it do it?

 Since decay is a decrease of complexity, its prevention requires the opposite, namely an increase of complexity.
-An apt word for such a change is ‘growth.’
+An apt word for such a change is growth.

 This suggests the following perspective:

-It follows that all life forms inevitably permanently grow.
+Therefore, all life forms inevitably permanently grow.
 However, growth often is not visible.

 When life starts, such as when a tree develops new leaves in spring, growth is stronger than decay.
 When life ends, such as when a tree loses its leaves in fall, growth is weaker than decay.